Nursing (NURS)

 Prerequisites: Admission to the MSN or DNP program.

-NURS 525 Advanced Pathophysiology3 Credits
+NURS 525 Advanced Pathophysiology 3 Credits

-Exploration of physiologic and pathophysiologic processes underlying health and disease across the lifespan.
+Examination of physiologic and pathophysiologic processes underlying health and disease across the lifespan.
 Includes cellular, genetic, and environmental factors that impact human health and illness.

-NURS 526 Advanced Pharmacology for Nursing3 Credits
+NURS 526 Advanced Pharmacology for Nursing 3 Credits

 Pharmacology decision making and advanced management required for medication therapeutics.
 Assessment of advanced and in-depth evaluation of pharmacotherapeutics, pharmacokinetics, pharmacodynamics, contraindications and precautions, adverse effects, and drug interactions.
 Emphasis is on nurses' pharmacologic management of maximizing therapeutic effect, minimizing adverse effects, and patient and family education.